New law raises plate fees starting July 1, 2022

 If you received your degree outside of the United States or Canada, your transcripts must undergo a course-by-course evaluation by a board-approved evaluation service.
 A translation of your transcript or a general evaluation isn't adequate.
 An official copy of the evaluation must be sent directly to the board office by the evaluation service.
 You may choose from the following approved evaluation services:

-If applying for 2 specialties, you'll need to verify a minimum of 5 years' experience in each specialty.
+If you're applying for 2 specialties, you must to verify a minimum of 5 years' experience in each specialty.

 If you call yourself an engineering geologist and a hydrogeologist, you need both licenses.